 UNIDENTIFIED WOMAN #1: I think most people hate to think of themselves as middle class.

-UNIDENTIFIED WOMAN #2: Have what you need, but maybe not everything you want.
+UNIDENTIFIED WOMAN #2: You have what you need but maybe not everything you want.

 UNIDENTIFIED MAN #1: We have a car, but we live in an apartment.
 That's middle class.